 Based on industry-leading tools like Oracle Business Intelligence Enterprise Edition (OBIEE), Oracle Data Integrator (ODI), and Oracle Database, OBIA provides a foundation for enterprise data warehouse and reporting solutions.
 Additionally, with pre-built adapters for most ERP applications like Oracle EBS, PeopleSoft, JD Edwards, Siebel, and several other third-party applications, OBIA contains a number of analytical applications like finance, HR, marketing, supply chain, and several more.

 Being a canned, out-of-the-box solution has its challenges, though.
-Several OBIA implementations fail due to lack of adoption from end users.
+Several OBIA implementations fail due to a lack of adoption from end-users.
 This usually is due to several reasons—improper implementation, data quality, vague requirements, user training, etc. This blog post mentions a few of these common issues and provides potential solutions for successful implementations of Oracle BI applications.